Become a Neurodiversity-Affirming Speech-Language Pathologist or Parent: Practical Steps & Questions to Ask

 When seeking speech therapy or related supports, these questions can help you find providers who truly honor your child’s unique needs:

-Look for providers who don’t rely on standardized tests but use language samples, play observations, parent interviews, and home videos.
-Especially if your child is a gestalt language processor.
+Look for providers who go beyond standardized tests and incorporate language samples, play-based observations, parent interviews, and home videos.
+This is especially important for children who are gestalt language processors. -

 Sessions should be child-led, following your child’s interests rather than being adult-directed or focused on compliance.
-Therapy should avoid trying to change the child to fit neurotypical norms and instead support authentic communication and development in a way that respects who your child is.
+Therapy should support authentic communication and development in a way that respects who your child is, rather than trying to change them to fit neurotypical norms. -

-• Ask about ongoing professional development and whether the team is open to learning new neurodiversity-affirming approaches.
+Ask about ongoing professional development and whether the team is open to learning and evolving their practices in line with neurodiversity-affirming approaches. -

-• What role do parents/caregivers play in therapy?
+What role do parents and caregivers play in therapy?

-You should be included as partners in the process, receiving coaching and strategies to support your child outside of sessions.
+You should be included as a partner in the process, receiving coaching and strategies to support your child outside of sessions.

 Want to dive deeper into child-led therapy, gestalt language development and neurodiversity-affirming practices?

-There are so many ways to keep learning and growing as a parent or professional:
+There are many ways to continue learning and growing as a parent or professional.